lazer002/zoro/README.md

 # zoro
-My First fullstack website with all logics and functionality touchups are remaining overall all done
+My First fullstack project with all logics and functionality touchups are remaining overall all done